b97tsk/resume/README.md

 - `verbose` write additional information to stderr.
 - `verify` verify output file after download completes.

-> Note that command line arguments take precedence over this configure file.
+Note that command-line arguments take precedence over this config file.

+### Global Config File

+In addition to this config file (`resume.yaml`), the program also tries to read a global config file named `.resumerc` located at your home directory if it exists.
+Options specified by this global config file have the lowest priority and therefore can be overrided by `resume.yaml` or command-line arguments.
+The file format is the same.